 “Go away!” the child cried again, curling up tighter against the corner.
 “Leave us alone!”

 Adi’s eyes turned from the tiny child on the countertop to a voice that called out from somewhere above.
 The lusphere again quickly hovered towards the voice to her right and instantly turned deep translucent purple.
-This time, however, there was no one to see.
+There was no one to see.
 At first.
 The voice came from above the cupboards, hiding somewhere behind the decorative crockery.

 “Who… who’s there?”

-The boy took a seat on the very edge of the cupboard, no doubt putting on a brave face for one only a few inches tall.
+The boy took a seat on the very edge of the cupboard, putting on the bravest face he could.